-Comment: The Head of Quality Management is responsible for all CSR related matters, including follow up on problems identified by the monitoring system.
+Comment: The Development & Sustainability co-ordination team is responsible for all CSR related matters, including follow up on problems identified by the monitoring system.
+The production planning team is consulted for issues at Group 1 suppliers.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.2 Quality of own auditing system meets FWF standards.
 Member makes use of FWF audits and/or external audits only In case FWF teams cannot be used, the member companies' own auditing system must ensure sufficient quality in order for FWF to approve the auditing system.
 Information on audit methodology.
 N/A 0 -1